theHostileNegotiator/KWBandage/PatchNotes.md

 #### Railgun Accelerator
 1. Railgun Accelerator effect on the railgun is bugged with all units either not displaying properly or at all
 	* Instead of using Animations, Scripts are used
+2. Damage penalty can be removed as soon as object is healed either from Repair Drone or Repair Tool
+	* Changed weapon nuggets from DOTNugget to Multiple DamageNugget with delays to when damage is applied

 ### Nod: